NI3singh/ARON/README.md

 | **Step 3: Video Clip Generation** | **Final Output Example** |
 | ![Video Generator UI](./assets/video_page.png) | [![Watch the demo](https://img.youtube.com/vi/fK2iA8LlV88/hqdefault.jpg)](https://youtu.be/fK2iA8LlV88) |

-**How to add screenshots:**

-1. Create a `docs/` folder in the project root.
-2. Save your screenshots as `screenshot1.png`, `screenshot2.png`, etc.
-3. Commit & push the `docs/` folder to the repo.
-4. Update the image paths above if you use different filenames.

 ---

 ## 🛠️ Technology Stack